 Some films are listed with two titles, for example: Adventure in Manhattan / Manhattan Madness, as these films are known by one name in the USA and another name in the UK, this helps customers find the films when they might know it under one name but not the other.

-All of our DVD's are Region Free so will play on the vast majority of DVD players worldwide, as well as all Computers, Laptops etc with a DVD drive.
-You MUST however have Multi Region DVD Player if you are ordering from the USA or Canada.
+All of our DVD's are Region Free so will play on the vast majority of DVD players, as well as all Computers, Laptops etc with a DVD drive.
+You MUST have Multi Region DVD Player if you are ordering from the USA or Canada.